sadik-malik/piplup/packages/cache-buster/README.md

 # @piplup/cache-buster

+**Warning:** This package is currently in an experimental phase.
+Use it in production environments at your own risk.

-React library that helps in busting cache by checking changes for a unique release ID and reloading the page when a change is detected.
+Cache buster library (<1kb) for React that helps in busting cache by checking changes for a unique release ID and calling window.reload when a change is detected in release ID.

 ## Installation